grattan/R_at_Grattan/docs/Packages_at_Grattan.md

 ## Grattan-specific packages {#grattan-specific-packages}

 A range of Grattan people have written packages that come in handy at Grattan.
 * *grattan* The `grattan` package, created by Hugh Parsonage, contains two broad sets of functions.
 One set of functions (sometimes known by the nickname "Grattax") is used for modelling the personal income tax system.
 Another set of functions ("Grattools") are useful for a lot of our work, like converting dates to financial years (`grattan::date2fy()`) or a version of `dplyr::ntile()` that uses weights (`grattan::weighted_ntile()`).

 * *grattantheme* The `grattantheme` package, by Matt Cowgill and Will Mackey, helps to make your ggplot2 charts Grattan-y.
 We cover the package extensively in the data visualisation chapter.

 * *grattandata* The `grattandata` package, by Matt Cowgill and Jonathan Nolan, is used to load microdata from the Grattan microdata repository.
 We cover this in the [reading data](#reading-data) chapter.

-Install these Grattan-specific packages using this block of code:

 ## Other commonly-used packages